 Are there any circumstances when it would not be possible to use the placenta for encapsulation or other placenta remedies?

 Yes.
 If your placenta has been sent to pathology in hospital for any reason we do not recommend you consume your placenta because it may have been contaminated while in the pathology lab of the hospital.
 You can request the hospital to take a small sample or swab of your placenta for examination in this instance and you can freeze your placenta to await test results before continuing with placenta remedies.

 We also do not recommend using your placenta for encapsulation if your placenta has not been stored properly after birth.
 See storage guidelines below.

 How do I store my placenta safely after birth?

-Your placenta should be put into a clean, leak proof container immediately after cord cutting and transferred straight to your fridge at home or stored in a cooler bag on ice and kept at below 8℃ (46.4°F) for no longer than 12 hours.
-You should arrange for your placenta to be put into a refrigerator as soon as possible after birth.
+Your placenta should be put into a clean, leak proof container immediately after cord cutting and inspection by a midwife/doctor.
+Then transferred straight to your fridge at home or stored in a cooler box/bag with plenty of ice, kept at or below 8℃ (46.4°F) for no longer than 12 hours.
+You should arrange for your placenta to be put into a refrigerator as soon as possible and within 12 hours after birth.

 When is the best time for the cord to be cut if using my placenta for placenta encapsulation?